madut97/challenge2/README.md

 # Save Qualified Loans as New CSV CLI

 **This project is a new feature which will be added to the our existing loan qualifier app.
-The new feature will allow users who would like to save their list of qualified loaners as a csv file.
-The main problem which has inspired us to add this feature is the lack of a save csv functionality, which makes it difficult for the user to access their list of qualified loaners, which they meet the criteria for.**
+The new feature will allow users who would like to save their list of qualified loans as a csv file.
+The main problem which has inspired us to add this feature is the lack of a save csv functionality/utility, which makes it difficult for the user to access their list of qualified loaners that they meet the criteria for.**

 ## Directory: